-7.0 ROADS AND BRIDGES
+7.0 ROADS

-- 7.1 Ensure that the running surface of used roads are crowned with a compacted layer and with good drainage on both sides to catch and direct water to the local drainage system. - 7.2 Soil erosion shall be minimised by but not limited to constructing sloped roads and turnout drains at regular intervals, filling in ruts and holes that develop during road/trail use with suitable materials such as compacted fill and crush and run etc. - 7.3 Submit as part of the EAMP a Road Traffic Plan that should include but not be limited to the capacity of trucks and frequency of materials being transported and measures to curb potential impacts. - 7.4 Equip all trucks, mechanical machineries and vehicles with the necessary reflecting signage to warn the public of impending danger of parked/moving trucks with construction materials on the public thoroughfare.
+- Ensure that the running surface of used roads are crowned with a compacted 7.1 layer and with good drainage on both sides to catch and direct water to the local drainage system. - Soil erosion shall be minimised by but not limited to constructing sloped roads 7.2 and turnout drains at regular intervals, filling in ruts and holes that develop during road/trail use with suitable materials such as compacted fill and crush and run etc. - Equip all trucks, mechanical machineries and vehicles with the necessary 7.3 reflecting signage to warn the public of impending danger of parked/moving trucks with construction materials on the public thoroughfare. - Install adequate and appropriate road signage with provisions for safe line of 7.4 sight along all access roads and tracks.
+Signs shall inform users of dangerous bends, crossing of haul trucks, vehicle speed limits, etc. - Operate and maintain roads, drainage ditches, culverts and or berms, etc. in a 7.5 manner that results in minimal impact on public health and the environment.